Menu

 • Inability to volunteer at schools and youth programs

 Felony crimes are very serious and should not be taken lightly.
 If convicted of a felony, you will experience life-changing consequences that will significantly impact your ability to function in society.
 If you are currently facing felony charges in Cleveland, OH, it would be in your best interest to seek legal representation as soon as possible.
 Don’t leave your future up to chance.
 Consult with experienced Cleveland criminal defense lawyers before it’s too late.
-We look forward to hearing from you and representing you in your case.
+We look forward to hearing from you and representing you in your criminal case.

 Process step-by-step